 The scope for this body of work is to create a number of database views (or materialised views) to support the extraction of BRAMS data to enable the initial SAP load for road, footpath, K&C and median equipment’s.

 Road equipment view.

-<VIEW_NAME>, view based on the road network.
+XBCC_EQUIP_RDCO ,view based on the road network.
 An entry represents an entire street from start to end, inclusive of all suburbs that make up the street.